-Prospective PIs should be aware that SI is a multi-directorate activity and that they are encouraged to submit proposals for software with broad, interdisciplinary interest.
+Prospective Principal Investigators (PIs) should be aware that SI is a multi-directorate activity and that they are encouraged to submit proposals for software with broad, interdisciplinary interest.
 PIs are encouraged to refer to core program descriptions, Dear Colleague Letters, and recently posted initiatives on directorate and divisional home pages to gain insight as to the priorities for the relevant area(s) of science to which their proposal may be responsive.

-For example, the MPS and ENG directorates have particular interest in proposals related to matter by design.
-As not all units are participating at the same level, it is strongly recommended that prospective PIs contact a program officer from the list of Cognizant Program Officers in the division(s) closest to the major disciplinary impact of the proposed work to ascertain that the scientific focus and budget of the proposed work are appropriate for this solicitation.
+As not all divisions are participating at the same level and division priorities differ, it is strongly recommended that prospective PIs contact program officer(s) from the list of Cognizant Program Officers in the division(s) that typically support the scientists and engineers who would make use of the proposed work, to ascertain that the scientific focus and budget of the proposed work are appropriate for this solicitation.